Banknotes of Northern Ireland: First Trust Bank notes

 In February 2019, First Trust Bank ceased issuing its own banknotes in circulation and replaced them with Bank of England banknotes as they are withdrawn from circulation.
-All First Trust Bank notes can continue to be used until 30 June 2022, after which time they will cease to be legal currency.
+All First Trust Bank notes continued to be used until 30 June 2022, after which time they ceased to be legal currency.

 Danske Bank/Northern Bank notes

 Following the theft in 2004 of £26.5 million in banknotes from Northern Bank's headquarters and cash-handling centre in Belfast, of which approximately £15.5m was current-series Northern Bank issue, the bank announced on 7 January 2005 that it would withdraw almost all of its notes from circulation and replace them with altered designs, including an updated version of the bank's logo.
 The reissue began on 14 March 2005 and was scheduled to take one month; old notes remain exchangeable at branches of Northern Bank.

 In 2012, Northern Bank adopted the name of its Copenhagen-based parent company Danske Bank Group and now trades as Danske Bank.
 Northern Bank had previously been a subsidiary of the Midland Bank and subsequently National Australia Bank, and its banknote design has changed over the years as the company changed hands.

 In June 2013, the bank issued a new series of £10 and £20 notes bearing the new Danske Bank name in place of Northern Bank; at the same time it also announced that it would cease production of £50 and £100 notes, supplying Bank of England notes instead.
 Older notes bearing the Northern Bank name will continue in circulation for some time as they are gradually withdrawn, and remain acceptable forms of payment.

 Most Danske Bank banknotes depict a range of notable people associated with industry in Northern Ireland on the obverse.
 The reverse of each note has an illustration of the portico of Belfast City Hall, sculpted by F. W. Pomeroy.
 The principal colours of Northern Bank notes of greater than £5 face value were changed with the 2005 reissue, and are now (former colour in pre-2004 column):

-In addition to the standard series, Northern Bank briefly issued £5 notes commemorating the Year 2000.
+In addition to the standard series, Northern Bank briefly issued £5 notes commemorating the year 2000.
 These were printed by the Canadian Bank Note Company in Ottawa on Australian-made polymer substrate rather than paper, and were the first polymer notes to circulate anywhere in the UK.
 Because of the small number produced, these notes were also the only Northern Bank notes that were not recalled following the 2004 robbery.